Buksnes Municipality

 Buksnes is a former municipality in Nordland county, Norway.
 The 104 km2 municipality existed from 1838 until its dissolution in 1963.
 It comprised the western part of the island of Vestvågøya in what is now Vestvågøy Municipality.
 The administrative centre was located in the village of Gravdal where the main church for the municipality, Buksnes Church, is located.

-History
+Other villages in Buksnes included Ballstad and Leknes.

+Prior to its dissolution in 1963, the 104 km2 municipality was the 521st largest by area out of the 705 municipalities in Norway.
+Buksnes Municipality was the 197th most populous municipality in Norway with a population of about 4,373.
+The municipality's population density was 42.1 PD/km2 and its population had decreased by 5.5% over the previous 10-year period.

+General information

 The municipality of Buksnes was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 July 1919, the southern district of Buksnes (population: 2,272) was separated from it to create the new municipality of Hol.
-The split left Buksnes with 3,188 inhabitants.
+On 1 July 1919, the southeastern district of Buksnes Municipality (population: 2,272) was separated from it to create the new Hol Municipality.
+The split left Buksnes Municipality with 3,188 inhabitants.
 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1963, the municipality of Buksnes (population: 4,416) was merged with the neighboring municipalities of Borge (population: 4,056), Hol (population: 3,154), and Valberg (population: 662) to create the new Vestvågøy Municipality.
+On 1 January 1963, Buksnes Municipality (population: 4,416) was merged with the neighboring Borge Municipality (population: 4,056), Hol Municipality (population: 3,154), and Valberg Municipality (population: 662) to create the new Vestvågøy Municipality.